ARCO-Lab/WELLWebsite/README.md

 have pop up close on click off, take bigger part of page normally, and not recall api but open the existing metric or graph

 ensure calendar date start cant be higher than end, and default hours minutes seconds is 00:00:00 for the request

+fix download have header have units database in est while frontend in utc